EWall25/swervepy/README.md

 ```python
 import swervepy
 ```
+❗❗**IMPORTANT**❗❗ Until pathplannerlib officially releases for Python, you must copy or symlink the [pathplannerlib folder](https://github.com/mjansen4857/pathplanner/tree/main/pathplannerlib-python/pathplannerlib) into both `swervepy/pathplannerlib` **and** `example_robot/pathplannerlib` for the project to run.

 ## Design Philosophy
 Swerve drivetrains are made up of any number of swerve modules, and swerve modules can be made from different motors and